DaanS8/ScalableRecognition/README.md

 ## Further improvement

+Adding images to the tree should be perfectly possible without loosing accuracy.
+This is not implemented yet.

+As previously metioned, using another keypoint extractor (f.e.)
+MSER could improve performance.
+Training a kp and des extractor and descriptor (f.e.
+[DELF](https://github.com/facebookresearch/faiss)) should increase performance.
+This was not possible to implement mainly due to insufficient test data and time constraints.
+Implementing either another keypoint extractor or training an AI for feature extraction is definetly worth a trie.

-Using state of the art data structures, nearest neighbour search can be done more accuratly and efficiently than with a k-means tree.
-Using the fais library, I've significantly improved the accuracy of the object detection in https://www.github.com/ScalableRecognitionImproved
+Using state-of-the-art data structures, nearest neighbour search can be done more accuratly and efficiently than with a k-means tree.
+Using the faiss library, I've significantly improved the accuracy of the object detection in https://www.github.com/ScalableRecognitionImproved

 ## References